friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

 Alternatively code can be generated with C# using `SchemaModel.GenerateSchemaModels()`

-The following example generate the types for Typescript, C#, Kotlin, JSON Schema and HTML based on the passed schema type `ShopStore`.
+The following example generate the types for Typescript, C#, Kotlin, JSON Schema / OpenAPI, GraphQL and HTML based on the passed schema type `ShopStore`.
 The generated code is written to folder `./schema/`

 ``` csharp